Safeguarding and Online Safety

 We identify approaches to educate and raise awareness of online safety throughout our community and we have clear procedures in place when responding to Safeguarding and Online Safety concerns.

-Penny Kift - Our Safeguarding Governor
+Penny Kift - Safeguarding Governor

 The NSPCC also run a range of dedicated helplines which can be found at: